romainducrocq/DQN-initial-DQN/README.md

 1. **Model:**
 - In the `env/custom_env/` folder, create the environment model.
 Do so in an object-oriented fashion, as the transition dynamic is wrapped in an external controller.
 E.g: car.py, track.py, utils.py.
 2. **Controller wrapper:**
-- In the `env/custom_env_wrapper.py` file, wrap the environment controller in the `CustomEnvWrapper` class:
+- In `env/custom_env_wrapper.py`, wrap the environment controller in the `CustomEnvWrapper` class:
 	- 2.1: Import the environment model.
 	- 2.2: In `__init__`: construct the environment, define the feature scaling, the action/observation spaces.
 	- 2.3: Define the observation in `_obs`, the reward in `_rew`, the end condition in `_done`, add infos in `_info`.
 	- 2.4: Define the initial state in `reset`, the transition dynamics in `step`.
 	- 2.5: (Optional) Define rendering instructions in `reset_render` and `step_render`, for the view only.
-3. **View With Pyglet**
+3. **View With Pyglet:**
-The framework uses Pyglet for the view by default.
+The implementation uses Pyglet for the view by default, and provides the two abstract methods `setup` and `loop`.
+The `Play` and `Observe` classes in the entry programs inherit from the view and implement these methods to interact with the environment.
+This is done by callbacks on the Pyglet clock.
-- In the `env/view.py` file, wrap the environment view in the `View` class:
+- In `env/view.py`, wrap the environment view in the `View` class:
 	- 3.1: Import the environment utils.
 	- 3.2: In `__init__`: initilialize the Pyglet parameters and define the view setup.
 	- 3.3: Define the view loop in `on_draw`.
+- In `play.py`, define the action set by keys and noop.
+- (Optional) In `observe.py`, synchronize the frame rate in case of frame skipping.